TobikoData/sqlmesh/docs/concepts/macros/sqlmesh_macros.md

 WHERE a BETWEEN 1 and 3
 ```

-Alternatively, the function could return a [SQLGLot expression](https://github.com/tobymao/sqlglot/blob/main/sqlglot/expressions.py) equivalent to that string by using SQLGlot's methods for building semantic representations:
+Alternatively, the function could return a [SQLGLot expression](https://github.com/tobymao/sqlglot/blob/main/sqlglot/expressions.py) equivalent to that string by using SQLGlot's expression methods for building semantic representations:

 ```python linenums="1"
 from sqlmesh import macro